citp/privacy-policy-historical/c/cl/cla/clarku.edu.md

-> *The following text is extracted and transformed from the clarku.edu privacy policy that was archived on 2011-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110623180805id_/http%3A//www.clarku.edu/policies/detailpolicy.cfm%3Fpid%3D72) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clarku.edu privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101113441id_/http%3A//www.clarku.edu/policies/detailpolicy.cfm%3Fpid%3D72) for the most accurate reproduction.*

-# University Policy Resources | Clark University
+# University Policies | Clark University

 At Clark, we understand that issues surrounding personal privacy and the Internet are a major concern.
 We are committed to protecting the rights of all our visitors and want to share with you how we gather information to improve our pages.